7 Ways to Boost Employee Retention

 3. Create connection

 People want to feel connected to their coworkers and the organization.
 For sure, this can be challenging with hybrid work arrangements.
 Some companies are experimenting with three days in the office and two at home, assigning one or two common days where everyone comes in.
 Organize team events where people can just hang out socially and deepen their coworker friendships.
-Now that the pandemic is waning, we can start doing fun things in person.
+Your company can start doing fun things in person!

 Employees want to be heard and valued for what they bring to the table.
 Without that, they could be working anywhere.
-Employee engagement is even more important now than before the pandemic.
+Employee engagement is even more important now than ever before.
 Managers need to take the time to talk with their people and listen.
 Even if you’re not in the same location, set aside time to chat once a week, for instance, to just catch up.
 It keeps the door open – sometimes when there isn’t even a physical door!
+This level of engagement is key to retaining top professionals.

 5. Value inclusion and diversity